-The committee concluded that these levels of performance-based compensation are sufficient to align the interests of our NEOs with the Company's objectives but are unlikely to motivate an NEO to take risks that might expose us to adverse consequences.
+The committee concluded that these levels of performance-based compensation are appropriate to align the interests of our NEOs with the Company's objectives, but are unlikely to motivate an NEO to take risks that might expose us to adverse consequences.
+The committee considers options as a form of longer-term performance based compensation.
+However, since the vesting of options is based on service and not subject to the attainment of short-term performance goals, options are not included in the above percentages.